hugh-braico/robo-valentine/README.md

 [Read-only link to bot data spreadsheet](https://docs.google.com/spreadsheets/d/1WinMvGxS65707Uh2C0-VmDwXVTdav-DEI29j4OyJWXw/edit?usp=sharing).
 If you want edit access, contact SeaJay.

+A Google Sheet was chosen to be easily editable by collaborators (especially less-technical ones), but it is susceptible to link rot.
 If you're reading this in the future and the link above is dead, there are Excel backups available in the `backups/` folder in this repository.
 You can download one of those and upload it as a new Google Sheet, then point your bot towards that (see "Using your own Google Sheet" below).
 I also encourage you to make your own offline backups of the current live version.

 ## Info for developers